MicrosoftDocs/architecture-center/docs/example-scenario/data/extend-reporting-capabilities-content.md

 > [!NOTE]
 > For government customers, follow the guidance under [Common access cards (CAC) or personal identity verification (PIV)](#common-access-cards-cac-or-personal-identity-verification-piv).

 2. The source system responds to the Logic Apps request with the data.
-Logic Apps parses the data into JSON format.
+Logic Apps parses and converts the data into JSON format.
 If the source data is formatted in an OData protocol, as Project Online is, use the `odata.nextlink` variable in order to overcome the limitations of the protocol.

-3. After the data is parsed, Logic Apps places the data into Azure SQL Server or storage in Data Lake for further processing.
+3. After the data is parsed, Logic Apps places the data into Azure SQL Server or in data lake storage for further processing.
 The ability to set up data pulls differs by organization and by system.
 Follow the process required, such as by Logic Apps, Azure Data Factory, or Azure Synapse Pipelines.

 4. Data is processed within the initial tier, where all the source data is consolidated.